refrigerator/refrigerator.github.io/_posts/2014-3-14-Easter-Vac-Goals.md

 (these are in no particular order)

-I feel like I should have some sort of religious goal on here, because I do want to learn more about Islam and become a better Muslim, but I haven't decided specifically how I'll do this yet, so I'll hopefully update this post in the next few days.
+I feel like I should have some sort of religious goal on here because I do want to learn more about Islam and become a better Muslim, but I haven't decided specifically how I'll do this yet, so I'll hopefully update this post in the next few days.